-In its 29th year ITEC 2018 moves to Stuttgart, the home of Germany’s automotive industry and a hub of industrial innovation.
-This year ITEC is proud to announce the Advanced Engineering Conference that will explore the latest simulation technologies and innovations that are revolutionising industrial practices and how these developments are being applied to the defence, automotive & aerospace industries.
+In its 29th year, ITEC moves to Stuttgart, the home of Germany’s automotive industry and a hub of industrial innovation.
+This year ITEC is proud to announce the Advanced Engineering Conference that will explore how the latest developments in virtualisation and digitalisation technologies are impacting the development of systems and products across the defence and aerospace spectrum.

 Additionally, increasing globalisation and decentralisation of manufacturing in Industry 4.0 requires real-time information exchange between the various branches of the development cycle.
 The conference will explore how integrated Model Based Systems Engineering (MBSE) can help to bridge the gap between product designers and manufacturing engineers that has historically been an influential source of project delays, thereby streamlining the manufacturing process.

 Experts believe that the Industry 4.0 revolution will fully take hold in the next five years and suggest that the landscape of the aerospace & defence industry could look very different within the next ten.
 The potential for advancement for companies who embrace digitalisation is massive.
 Smaller companies are more readily adopting new technologies without the hassle of aging legacy systems that their larger counterparts must overhaul to avoid being left behind.
 In addition to industry leaders, senior military personnel and procurement specialists should view attendance of this conference as an essential part of their ITEC 2018 experience to hear how the latest industrial technologies are influencing procurement priorities.

 Advanced Engineering 2018 is the only event to provide a forum for this focused discussion and will demonstrate that the future of engineering is now and it is imperative that defence & aerospace companies look to the examples of innovation in civil manufacturing and embrace these new technologies.